renaissance-benchmarks/renaissance/README.md

 ### Contributing

-Please see the [CONTRIBUTION](CONTRIBUTION.md) page for a description of the contributing process.
+Please see the [contribution guide](CONTRIBUTING.md) for a description of the contribution process.

 ### Licensing